I am an autistic researcher and this is why Autism Acceptance matters to all of us

 Autism and Neurodiversity

-If you are reading this and you are not sure what autism is, or if you are an autistic person that thinks that you know it all just because you are autistic, or you are interested in the social model of disability, please check out this website, take this course or read this book.
+If you are reading this and you are not sure what autism is, or if you are an autistic person that thinks that you know it all just because you are autistic, or you are interested in the social model of disability, please check out this website, take this course or read this book or this UK Parliament Note.
 Knowing one autistic person is not enough.

 Why disclosure matters and why it is a personal choice influenced by society?